Interested in receiving our newsletters?Sign Up NowFor Email Newsletters you can trust.

 - tackle a job so big you could never accomplish it alone;

 - be a needed member of a loving community;

 - bring their upbringing, training and experience to a place where God can add them to the gifts and abilities of others;

 - have community, communion and a mission all in the same place.

-You’ll receive one week of intensive training plus six weeks of on-the-job-training.
-If you come on as assistant staff in the capacity of a Mentor, you will receive 36 hours of classroom training over a 12 week period.
-You’ll work together in close fellowship with other believers who will become an important part of a “rest-of-your-life” family.
-Read more about our Mentor Program.
+You’ll receive one week of intensive training plus continued “on-the-job” training.
+If you come on as a Servant Leader, you will receive weekly classroom training and the help and guidance of a mentor.
+At His Mansion, you will work together in close fellowship with other believers, as we follow the Lord together.
+Read more about our Servant Leader Program.